webaware/flexible-map/readme.txt

  * by centre coordinates
  * by street address
  * by URL to a Google Earth KML file
-* no special Google Maps key is required -- uses the latest stable Google Maps API
 * simple shortcode for adding maps to pages/posts
 * PHP function `flexmap_show_map()` for theme and plugin developers
 * supports multiple maps on a page/post